Claire Foy to be replaced by Olivia Colman in new season of ‘The Crown’

 Matt Smith, who plays Prince Philip, is also likely to be replaced for later seasons, but the casting has not been announced.

 Foy has received critical acclaim for her performance in The Crown, winning the Golden Globe award this year for best actress in a television drama.
-Colman, who also played detective Evie Miller in British crime drama Broadchurch, won the BAFTA award for best actress for the role and was also nominated for an Emmy.
+Colman, who also played detective Evie Miller in British crime drama Broadchurch,won the BAFTA award for best actress for the role and was also nominated for an Emmy.

 The second season of The Crown will be premiered on Netflix on December 8.
 Production is underway for the third season.